valohai/django-allauth-2fa/docs/advanced.rst

     class RequireSuperuser2FAMiddleware(BaseRequire2FAMiddleware):
         def require_2fa(self, request):
-            # Superusers are require to have 2FA.
+            # Superusers are required to have 2FA.
             return request.user.is_superuser

-If the user doesn't have 2FA enabled they will be redirected to the 2FA configuration page and will not be allowed to access (most) other pages.
+If the user doesn't have 2FA enabled, then they will be redirected to the 2FA configuration page and will not be allowed to access (most) other pages.